cvn-73 uss george washington - seaforces online

 Norfolk Fleet Fest - October 2023

-cvn-73 uss george washington nimitz class aircraft carrier atlantic ocean 2023 145
+cvn-73 uss george washington nimitz class aircraft carrier air traffic control center atcc 145

 cvn-73 uss george washington nimitz class aircraft carrier us navy 142